SSSoaring/MyProjectEuler/README.md

 ### Structure of This Repo
 #### src
-My solutions to Project Euler.
+Source files of my solutions.
 Written in C++.
 #### data
 Some extra files provided by the project to solve the problem